gruntwork-io/docs/_docs-sources/learning-center/envcommon/defining.md

     num_nat_gateways                          = 1
 }
 ```
 Our example is relatively straight forward — our module only has three required variables, but there are actually 79 more optional variables.
-As you expand your usage to supply values to more optional values, the amount of code you don't have to write would increase significantly.
+As you expand your usage to supply values to more optional values, the amount of code you don't have to write increases significantly.

 ## Wrapping up